- What is an EJK Mini-Grant?

 - When will I receive notification of my application status?

-- What else would disqualify a proposal?
+- What would disqualify a proposal?

 - Why don’t you fund the purchase of books and equipment?